AAkindele/kubernetes-exec-health-probes/README.md

 ## Walkthrough

-Create a local cluster using k3d. the k3d.yaml config file includes a local registry as well.
+Create a local cluster using k3d.
+The k3d.yaml config file includes a local registry as well.

 ```bash